mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Give a friendly minion +1/+1.
 Draw a card.

 name:     Stone to Spears
-text:     A friendly Structure gains +3 Attack and may move and attack this turn if able.
+text:     A friendly Structure gains +3⚔️ and may move and attack this turn if able.

 name:     Whisper of the Sands
 text:     Transform up to two friendly Wind Dervishes into Sand Howlers.
           **Echo**

 name:     Atom Klinger
-text:     Whenever you equip an artifact, this minion gains +Attack equal to the artifact's cost.
+text:     Whenever you equip an artifact, this minion gains + ⚔️ equal to the artifact's cost.

 name:     Barren Shrike
 text:     **Deploy**: Take your General's longest equipped artifact, gaining +2/+2 while holding it.